 - Technical skills gaps.
 These are instances where people lack proficiency in specific skills required for their job.
 This gap could be due to updates to technology or processes.
 It’s also common to need technical skills training for new hires who are just learning the ropes at work.

 - Soft skills gaps.
 Employees may lack skills that help them work well with others.
 Some examples are skills in communication, teamwork, and time management.
-Developing soft skills can be helpful for teams that have been remote and are now moving back to the office.
-Or teams where miscommunication or lack of coordination causes friction and bottlenecks.
+Developing soft skills can be helpful for teams that have gone through rapid change, remote working transitions, or fast growth.
+Or teams where miscommunication or lack of coordination is causing friction and bottlenecks.
+Addressing this particular skills gap is often where SMBs get the most performance return.

 - Leadership skills gaps.
 Team leaders might struggle with the required skills for leadership roles, such as strategic thinking and decision-making.
 This can be especially true with recently promoted managers who don’t have much leadership experience.